 If you would like to make a financial contribution and help us fundraise to help find a cure, please donate here:

 Award winning journalist and Network Ten news presenter, Natarsha Belling was a Bondi2Berry Ambassador for our inaugural ride in 2016 and continues to help raise awareness of dementia and contribute to our aim of helping find a cure.

 A Bondi Rescue Lifeguard by trade, a cyclist come September.
-Reidy is back for a third straight trip from his favourite beach all the way down the coast to Berry in 2018.
+Reidy is back for the fourth straight trip from his favourite beach all the way down the coast to Berry in 2019.

 An internationally known chef, author, television personality, fitness enthusiast, and gluten-free lifestyle advocate.
 With a passion for cycling and living a healthy life.

 Each cycling club or group has various rules and guidelines to follow when cycling.
 Bondi2Berry has developed this document to outline some specifics about how our training rides and the Bondi2Berry ride itself will operate.Bondi2Berry rider etiquette (107 downloads)